-6. They don’t test new products or markets.
+6. They don’t use a test-and-learn approach for new products or markets.

 With the amount of money and resources spent on new products, it’s surprising that so many companies rely on guesswork and assumptions for product launches.
 Instead of gambling that your product or initiative will resonate with the right audience, wouldn’t it be better to validate the ideas against your target market?

-Qualitative and quantitative data are key for launches, but you don’t have to spend an arm and a leg to get those insights.
-Rapid testing enables you to gather real-time insights on your messages with actual audiences.
+Qualitative and quantitative data are key for product launches, but you don’t have to spend an arm and a leg to get those insights.
+A test-and-learn approach enables you to gather real-time insights on your messages with actual audiences.
 Perform a small campaign on a specific channel for a short amount of time (a few weeks), and see how your audience interacts.

 For example, you could test messaging about a new tool with your Facebook audience with a limited advertising spend.
 You can then use any insights you gather to refine your message and product.
 And then?
-Rapidly test those insights again, rinsing and repeating until you’ve found success.
+Use a test-and-learn approach to test those insights again, rinsing and repeating until you’ve found success.

-The best marketing strategies are designed with a customer perspective in mind.
+The best manufacturing marketing strategies are designed with a customer perspective in mind.
 Think like your clients do, understanding the digital channels they use and why.
-You can then use that information to incorporate digital in a way that makes sense.
+You can then use that information to incorporate digital marketing in a way that makes sense for your company.
 Doing so will give you an edge that many manufacturers still don’t have.